 for the corresponding base change geometric morphism.

 In the context of D-schemes this is (BeilinsonDrinfeld, 2.3.2).
-See (Paugam, section 2.3) for a review.
+The abstract formulation as used here appears in (Lurie, prop.
+0.9).
+See also (Paugam, section 2.3) for a review.
 There this is expressed dually in terms of algebras in D-modules.
 We indicate how the translation works

 for the stable (∞,1)-category of D-modules.

 |geometry||point||first order infinitesimal||formal = arbitrary order infinitesimal||local = stalkwise||finite|

 |smooth space||infinitesimal neighbourhood||formal neighbourhood||germ of a space||open neighbourhood|

 |function algebra||square-0 ring extension||nilpotent ring extension/formal completion||ring extension|

 |symplectic geometry||Poisson manifold||formal deformation quantization||local strict deformation quantization||strict deformation quantization|

 The abstract characterization of jet bundles as the direct images of base change along the de Rham space projection is noticed on p.
 6 of